Pranav1703/passVault/README.md

 Add the following environment variables.

 ```
-DB_URL= <YOUR LOCAL POSTGRES DATABASE CONNECTION URL>
+DB_URL=<YOUR LOCAL POSTGRES DATABASE CONNECTION URL>
-ENCRYPTION_KEY= <RANDOM 64 Character hex string>
-ENCRYPTION_IV= <RANDOM 32 Character hex string>

 ```
+two random hex strings are used in the aes algorithm to encrypt passwords.
+One is encryption key which is 64 characters long and other one is called IV(initialization vector) which is 32 characters long.

+These keys/random strings are required for encrypting the password using aes-256-cbc algorithm for security.
+By default these keys are set in the project.

-You can Generate 32 and 64 character Hex string [HERE](https://www.browserling.com/tools/random-hex) or any random hex generator website.
+You can also Generate 32 and 64 character random Hex string [HERE](https://www.browserling.com/tools/random-hex) or any random hex generator website and add it in the project.

-These keys are required for encrypting the password using aes-256-cbc algorithm for security.
+Add your generated keys in keys.ts file which is at src\main folder.

 ## Development